-Benefit Description You pay pay Covered medications and supplies (cont.)
-High Option Standard Option • Diabetic supplies, limited to glucose test strips, home glucose monitoring supplies and acetone test tablets Plan medical office pharmacy: Plan medical office pharmacy: tablets Disposable needles and syringes for the administration of covered medications Compound drugs Amino acid-modified products used to treat congenital errors of amino acid metabolism Immunosuppressant drugs required as a result of a covered transplant Growth hormone therapy (GHT) - in limited circumstances for treatment of children with Turner's syndrome or classical growth hormone deficiency, only with prior approval by Plan physicians Notes: For information about mail order discounts, see "These are the dispensing limitations" in the introduction to Section 5(f).
-You will be charged your applicable generic or brand name drug copayment depending on the compound drug's main ingredient, whether the main ingredient is a generic drug or brand name drug.
-A compound drug is one in which two or more drugs or pharmaceutical agents are combined together.
-We limit coverage to products listed in \$10 for generic drugs, \$40 for preferred and non-preferred brand name drugs, and \$100 for specialty drugs up to a 30-day supply.
-Plan participating community pharmacy: \$20 for generic drugs, \$50 for preferred and non-preferred brand name drugs and \$100 for specialty drugs up to a 30-day supply. \$10 for generic drugs, \$40 for preferred brand name drugs, \$50 for non-preferred brand name drugs, and \$150 for specialty drugs up to a 30-day supply Plan participating community pharmacy: \$25 for generic drugs, \$50 for preferred brand name drugs, \$60 for non-preferred brand name drugs, \$60 for specialty drugs up to a 30-day supply our drug formulary or when one of the ingredients requires a prescription by law.Growth hormone requires our prior approval.
-See • Growth normone requires our prior approval.
-See Section 3, Services requiring our prior approval. • Intravenous fluids and medications for home use Nothing Nothing Women's contraceptive drugs and devices: Diaphragms and cervical caps Oral contraceptive drugs Implanted time release contraceptive drugs Injectable contraceptive drugs Topical contraceptives Intrauterine devices Prescribed FDA approved over-the-counter women's contraceptives and devices Nothing Nothing Fertility drugs for covered infertility treatmentsSexual dysfunction drugs 50% of our allowance 50% of our allowance
+Benefit Description You pay Covered medications and supplies High Option Standard Option Basic Option We cover the following medications and supplies prescribed by a Plan physician or dottiet and obtained from a Plan phermacy or Plan medical office pharmacy: Plan medical office pharmacy: Plan medical office pharmacy: dentist and obtained from a Plan pharmacy or through our mail order program: Drugs and medications that, by federal law, require a physician's prescription for their purchase, except those listed as Not covered.
+Insulin Diabetic supplies, limited to glucose test strips, home glucose monitoring supplies and acetone test tablets Disposable needles and syringes for the administration of covered medications Compound drugs Amino acid-modified products used to treat congenital errors of amino acid metabolism Immunosuppressant drugs required as a result of a covered transplant Growth hormone therapy (GHT) - in limited circumstances for treatment of children with Turner's syndrome or classical growth hormone deficiency, only with prior approval by Plan physicians \$5 for preferred generic drugs, \$10 for non-preferred generic drugs, \$45 for preferred and non- preferred brand name drugs, and \$100 for specialty drugs up to a 30-day supply.
+Plan participating community pharmacy: \$15 for preferred generic drugs, \$20 for non-preferred generic drugs, \$55 for preferred and non- preferred brand name drugs and \$100 for specialty drugs up to a 30-day supply. \$5 for preferred generic drugs, \$10 for non-preferred generic drugs, \$45 for preferred brand name drugs, \$55 for non- preferred brand name drugs, and \$150 for specialty drugs up to a 30-day supply Plan participating community pharmacy: \$20 for preferred generic drugs, \$25 for non-preferred generic drugs, \$55 for preferred brand name drugs, \$65 for non- preferred brand name drugs, and \$150 for specialty drugs up to a \$5 for preferred generic drugs, \$10 for non-preferred generic drugs, \$45 for preferred brand name drugs, \$65 for non- preferred brand name drugs, and \$200 for specialty drugs up to a 30-day supply Plan participating community pharmacy: \$20 for preferred generic drugs, \$25 for non-preferred generic drugs, \$55 for preferred brand name drugs, \$75 for non- preferred brand name drugs, and \$200 for specialty drugs up to a Notes: 30-day supply 30-day supply For information about mail order discounts, see "These are the dispensing limitations" in the introduction to Section 5(f). • You will be charged your applicable generic or brand name drug copayment depending on the compound drug's main ingredient, whether the main ingredient is a generic drug or brand name drug. • A compound drug is one in which two or more drugs or pharmaceutical agents are combined together.
+We limit coverage to products listed in our drug formulary or when one of the ingredients requires a prescription by law. • Growth hormone requires our prior approval.
+See Section 3, Services requiring our prior approval.
+Intravenous fluids and medications for home use Nothing Nothing Nothing Women's contraceptive drugs and devices:Diaphragms and cervical caps Nothing Nothing Nothing